Franklin Lakes School District

 Dyslexia Screening

-In January 2015, law P.L.2013, c.210 required all New Jersey school districts to screen children for dyslexia and other possible reading difficulties at an early age to determine whether reading interventions are necessary.
+In January 2015, law P.L.2013, c.210 required all New Jersey school districts to screen children for dyslexia and other possible reading difficulties by second grade to determine whether reading interventions are necessary.
+In further support of the town's excellence in education and intervention, we are screening students earlier than required, in first grade, to identify and remediate reading deficits when they are smaller.

 PROCESS:

-• Second grade students in the Franklin Lakes Public Schools are screened for dyslexia and other possible reading difficulties using a universal reading benchmark assessment.
+• First-grade students in the Franklin Lakes Public Schools are screened for dyslexia and other possible reading difficulties using a universal reading benchmark assessment.

-• Second grade student scores are then sorted by percentile rank.
+• First-grade student scores are then sorted by percentile rank.

-• If a second grade student scores above the 20th percentile rank in their grade-level cohort, they continue with their evidence-based ELA instruction.
+• If a first-grade student scores above the 20th percentile rank in their grade-level cohort, they continue with their evidence-based ELA instruction.

-• If a second grade student scores at or below the 20th percentile rank in their grade-level cohort, the District will mail home an opt-out form.
-(The additional assessment will be the DST-J or DEST-2 depending on your child's age.)
+• If a first-grade student scores at or below the 20th percentile rank in their grade-level cohort, the District will send home an opt-out form.
+(Depending on your child's age, the additional assessment will be the DST-J or DEST-2.)

-• If no opt-out form is returned, students at or below the 20th percentile rank will receive an additional comprehensive assessment to determine the need for evidence-based intervention strategies including intense instruction on phonemic awareness, phonics and fluency, vocabulary, and reading comprehension in accordance with 18A:40-5.4.
+• If no opt-out form is returned, students at or below the 20th percentile rank will receive an additional, comprehensive assessment to determine the need for evidence-based intervention strategies, including intense instruction on phonemic awareness, phonics and fluency, vocabulary, and reading comprehension per 18A:40-5.4.

 • Balance deficits are found in children from families with greater risks of dyslexia and may share underlying genetic mechanisms (Fawcett, 2011).
 As such, your child's screening may involve assessing their postural stability by having them close their eyes or be blindfolded while a staff member tests their balance.
 This is part of the evidence-based testing from Pearson.